A Woman Seeking A 'Free Birth' Is Met With Fierce Backlash When Her Child Is Stillborn

 A woman who is simply going by the name Lisa is receiving an odd mixture of sympathy and harsh judgment after she opted for what is called “free birth” and her baby was stillborn.
 Free birth is having your baby outside of a hospital with no medical intervention.
 This means no midwife, no doula, and no doctor.

-The Daily Beast says that after six Lisa days of hard, painful labor with only her husband and a”virtual” Facebook group, The Free Birth Society in her remote desert home.
+The Daily Beast says that after six days of hard, painful labor with only her husband and a”virtual” Facebook group, The Free Birth Society, in her remote desert home, Lisa gave birth to a stillborn Journey Moon.
 Lisa updated the group about her contractions, her intense pain, and her doubt over the six days, but the group encouraged her to keep going and that she must “trust the process.”

 Lisa posted her last update to the private Free Birth Society group on October 8th.